Fearful Jack Russell Barks at people

 Previously Rosie had been living much of the time in a crate, muzzled.
 Because of how she drinks water in a strange way with her head on one side, she must have worn the tight muzzle for a long time.

-However, she is very scared of people.
-She barks frantically at anyone coming into her house and has now nipped a guest.
-When I arrived she was barking and growling from behind the gate.
+When I arrived she was barking and growling from behind the garden gate.
 We worked on this until, by the end, I was walking around the room without a reaction.
 You can see she was now quite relaxed!

-She needs to be gradually desensitised.
-They need plenty of callers who are willing to behave exactly as requested, friends popping in for half an hour whilst the lady follows our plan.
 There is a thin line between pushing Rosie beyond what she can cope with, whilst stretching her a little.
 I know her new owner will be getting this right.

-Rosie has similar problems when encountering people out on walks, and dogs.
+Rosie has similar problems when encountering people out on walks – and dogs.
 She’s not consistent however.
 She is worse at the end of a walk – an indication that the walk is too stimulating or too long.

 With work, patience and given sufficient time, I am sure that Rosie will eventually be happy for people to come into the house and that outside she will not react adversely to people and other dogs.